-Annual Real Estate and Construction Industries “A Winter’s Evening” Dinner-Dance December 11 Raises $1.4 Million
+Real Estate and Construction Industries Dinner-Dance raises $1.4 million for National Jewish Health

 The 800 guests, luminaries from the real estate industry, danced until midnight amid the Times Square-themed décor complete with dancers dressed as taxi cabs and iconic New York City buildings, a 24-piece marching band, which gave a chaotic, rousing feel to the “Winter’s Eve” theme.
 Wendy Siegel, National Council of Trustees Co-Chair, again oversaw the party arrangements to ensure a high-energy and fun-filled evening.